jameshobden/wealden_bin_collection/readme.md

 This custom integration for Home Assistant retrieves bin collection dates for a given UPRN from the Wealden District Council website and displays them as sensors in Home Assistant.

+## IMPORTANT NOTE

+This integration queried the Wealden District Council website too frequently, resulting in an IP ban.
+Consequently, I can no longer access the website at all!
+To prevent this issue, I recommend adjusting the scraping frequency to once a week.
+Additionally, consider setting up a separate local proxy cache to further reduce risk.

+Please scrape responsibly to avoid upsetting anyone! 👍

 ## Installation

 1. Copy the `wealden_bin_collection` directory from this repository into the `custom_components` directory within your Home Assistant configuration directory.
 If the `custom_components` directory does not exist, create it.